Cut to the Chase And 99 Other Rules to Liberate Yourself and Gain Back the Gift of Time

-Much like The unwritten laws of Business, this book is a small collection of 100 concise rules, the goal of which is to make gains in efficiency by saving our time and the time of others.
+Much like The Unwritten Laws of Business, Cut To The Chase is a small collection of 100 concise rules, the goal of which is to make gains in efficiency by saving our time and the time of others.
 Here they are without further introduction; I have summarized them, providing more detail for those which seemed the most relevant to me:

 1. Cut to the Chase